ysdn2018/the-next-introductions/README.md

 I also strongly recommended the Gatsby tutorial [here](https://www.gatsbyjs.org/tutorial/).
 If using Netlify, simply commit to your site and it will rebuild.
 If using Github pages, follow the guide [here](https://www.gatsbyjs.org/docs/deploy-gatsby/#github-pages).
+Wanna learn more about Netlify CMS with Gatsby?
+[Here is a guide](https://www.gatsbyjs.org/docs/netlify-cms/).

 ## Extras
 ### Recommended Tools